-The taller alliums like Purple Sensation tend to look best at the back of your border, but some of the smaller varieties like allium amplectens ‘graceful beauty’ grow to a less imposing maximum of around 12 inches, making it perfect for massing at the front of borders or for planting in pots.
+The taller alliums like ‘Purple Sensation’ tend to look best at the back of your border, but some of the smaller varieties like Allium amplectens ‘Graceful Beauty’ grow to a less imposing height of around 30cm, making it perfect for massing at the front of borders or for planting in pots.

 Taller alliums present quite a large surface area, so you must take care to bury the bulbs deep enough to prevent the wind knocking the stems down.
-Typically, you should plant the bulb to a depth of four times the diameter of the bulb, allowing a minimum of 4 inches between bulbs.
+Typically, you should plant the bulb to a depth of four times the diameter of the bulb, allowing a minimum of 10cm between bulbs.
 Tamp the ground down firmly, marking the spot where you planted the bulbs.

 Coming from the same family as onions and garlic, your alliums are prone to the same pests and diseases that afflict their vegetable cousins.
 Onion white rot, downy mildew and onion fly tend to be less of a problem when growing alliums in borders, but it’s best to avoid planting them where you have previously grown onions.

 When selecting allium varieties, consider the size, colour and flowering period to get the best effect.
 Keep in mind that you’ll need to provide them with the right growing conditions and adequate sunlight for a successful display.
 Here are some practical ways to incorporate alliums into your planting scheme:

 If you’re looking for late winter colour, some alliums start blooming from as early as mid-February, making them a must for anyone who likes to get off to a quick start.
 Check out allium ‘Schubertii’ which, with its dainty pink florets, makes a wonderful early display.
 And as the blooms fade during mid to late May, you’re left with wonderfully architectural seed heads which add extra structure to your borders right through the growing season and beyond.